 The following paragraphs provide a brief summary of information on the status and harvest of waterfowl excerpted from various reports.
+The August 17 proposed rule contained a brief summary on the status and harvest of migratory shore and upland game birds.
 For more detailed information on methodologies and results, you may obtain complete copies of the various reports at the address indicated under ADDRESSES or from our Web site at http://migratorybirds.fws.gov.